Black Voices, Black Stories

 The Black Entrepreneurship Alliance (BEA), co-designed by YSpace, TD Community Engagement Centre, and Schulich Executive Education, empowers Black entrepreneurs in building successful companies through programs and community support..

-Black artistic talent took centre stage during a showcase of performances on February 8 for Word, Sound, Power: An annual celebration of Black Artistic Expression.
+Black artistic talent took centre stage during a showcase of performances at Word, Sound, Power: An annual celebration of Black Artistic Expression.

 YUBAN (York University Black Alumni Network) seeks to celebrate the legacy, contributions, and accomplishments of York’s Black alumni and students, while also engaging the community-at-large through relevant programming.

 Formed in 2022, the York University Black Staff Network (YUBSN) is a volunteer network governed by an elected executive committee that serves as a place of engagement, support and community for Black-identifying staff at the University.

 In celebration of Black culture, in recognition of Black achievements, and in support of the significant contributions that Black Canadians have made to build Canada, A&R will roll-out and support activities throughout Black History Month.